Charles B. Witmer

 Charles B. Witmer (April 18, 1862 – April 7, 1925) was a United States district judge of the United States District Court for the Middle District of Pennsylvania.

 Education and career

-Born in Northumberland County, Pennsylvania, Witmer received an Artium Baccalaureus degree from Central Pennsylvania Business School (now Central Penn College) in 1883 and read law to enter the bar in 1887.
-He was county solicitor for Northumberland County from 1888 to 1891 and from 1894 to 1900.
-He was an Assistant Attorney General for the Spanish Treaty Claims Commission from 1902 to 1904.
-He then served as chief counsel for the Pennsylvania Dairy Food Commission from 1904 to 1905, and as a special counsel to the Pennsylvania Auditor General's Department from 1905 to 1906.
-He was the United States Marshal for the Middle District of Pennsylvania from 1906 to 1907.
-He was the United States Attorney for the Middle District of Pennsylvania from 1907 to 1911.
+Born in Northumberland County, Pennsylvania, Witmer obtained an Artium Baccalaureus degree from Central Pennsylvania Business School (now Central Penn College) in 1883.
+Subsequently, he pursued a legal career, gaining admission to the bar in 1887.
+Witmer served as the county solicitor for Northumberland County during two distinct periods, spanning from 1888 to 1891 and then again from 1894 to 1900.
+His legal expertise extended to the national stage when he assumed the role of Assistant Attorney General for the Spanish Treaty Claims Commission from 1902 to 1904.
+Following this, Witmer dedicated his skills as chief counsel for the Pennsylvania Dairy Food Commission from 1904 to 1905, and later as a special counsel to the Pennsylvania Auditor General's Department from 1905 to 1906.
+In 1906, he held the position of United States Marshal for the Middle District of Pennsylvania before assuming the role of United States Attorney for the same district from 1907 to 1911.